International Teaching Fellows Testing & Training

 The ALP offers specialized language and teacher training for International Teaching Fellows (ITFs) earning their doctoral degrees through the Graduate School of Arts and Sciences.

-All departments with ITFs whose first language is not English are required by GSAS to have them screened by the ALP in order to ascertain their readiness to begin their teaching duties.
+GSAS requires all departments with ITFs whose first language is not English to have them screened by the ALP in order to ascertain their readiness to begin their teaching duties.
 See section A.4 of the Graduate Student Teaching Guidelines.

-Placement into the training course is determined by testing of spoken English.
+Placement into the advanced level training course is determined by testing of spoken English.

 Online Screening Test